karimsammouri/karimsammouri/README.md

   - Project requirements emphasize a multi-page/multi-tab web client with a focus on responsive design.
 </details>
 <details>
-  <summary>Custom Multithreaded Linux Shell</summary>
+  <summary>US Tax Return Analyzer Mobile App</summary>

-  - <a href="https://github.com/karimsammouri/MU-CSE-381/tree/main/Project05">View project</a>
+  - <a href="https://github.com/karimsammouri/MU-CSE-382/tree/main/Project02%20-%20US%20Tax%20Information">View project</a>
-  - Custom Linux shell with both serial and parallel execution capabilities.
+  - Analyzes a TSV file containing tax return records for all zip codes in the US and allows the user to either query zip codes with an average tax return equivalent to a given amount or zip codes in a given city-state.
-  - Built using C++.
+  - Built using C#, XAML, Microsoft's Xamarin.Forms cross-platform UI framework, and Visual Studio.
-  - Makes use of <i>fork()</i> and <i>exec()</i> system calls, I/O streams, and string processing.
+  - Makes use of embedded resources, asynchronous processing, file IO, data binding, and <i>ListViews</i>.
-  - Project submission for Miami University's CSE 381: Systems II during the Fall 2021 semester.
+  - Project submission for Miami University's CSE 382: Mobile Application Development during the Fall 2022 semester.
 </details>
 <details>
   <summary>MySQL RDBMS Interface Console App</summary>